Quick Answer

 How Do Bridging Loans Work?

+This guide explains how bridging loans work in the UK, including costs, timescales, and when to use them.
 Bridging loans are short-term property-secured loans lasting 3-18 months.
 Interest is 0.4-1.5% monthly.
 They complete in 3-14 days vs 4-8 weeks for mortgages.
-You repay when you sell, refinance, or receive other funds.

 Key Points